anchorpipe/anchorpipe/apps/docs/DEPLOYMENT.md

 3. **Test Production Domain**:
    - Visit `https://anchorpipe-docs.vercel.app` directly
    - It should show your production site (latest code from `main` branch)
+   - **Both URLs work** - the preview-style URL and the production domain point to the same deployment
+   - The production domain (`anchorpipe-docs.vercel.app`) is the one you should use and share
-   - The preview-style URL in GitHub is just the deployment URL, not the domain users should access
+   - The preview-style URL in GitHub is just the unique deployment identifier - this is normal

 4. **Redeploy if Needed**:
    - If the domain isn't working, trigger a new production deployment: